celestiaorg/docs/docs/nodes/light-node.md

 #### Start the Light Node

 Start the Light Node with a connection to a validator node's gRPC endpoint (which is usually exposed on port 9090):

-_*NOTE*: In order for access to the ability to get/submit state-related information, such as the ability to submit PayForData transactions, or query for the node's account balance, a gRPC endpoint of a validator (core) node must be passed as directed below._
+> NOTE: In order for access to the ability to get/submit state-related information, such as the ability to submit PayForData transactions, or query for the node's account balance, a gRPC endpoint of a validator (core) node must be passed as directed below.

 ```sh
 celestia light start --core.grpc <ip>:9090